Loft conversion with large rooflight

 Aron Coates, Architect, BA (Hons), BArch, ARB | Designs in Detail | February 2024

-While gas central heating is fully enclosed inside the building, an air source heat pump – the most common type of heat pump in the UK – requires an outdoor unit.
+While gas central heating is fully enclosed inside the building, an air source heat pump (ASHP) – the most common type of heat pump in the UK – requires an outdoor unit.

 A frequently asked question by homeowners is, do air source heat pumps require planning permission?